MohammedMahboob786/Business-Intelligence-Agent-with-Langchain-and-Openai/README.md

 Depending on the response, the application may display textual information, tables, or plots (e.g., bar charts) generated from the extracted code.

-Feel free to customize this README with additional details and instructions specific to your project.
-It provides users with a clear understanding of your CSV Assistant and how to get started with it.